President Trump Not Safe From Being Removed From Twitter For Hateful Conduct, Says CEO Jack Dorsey

-Twitter said Tuesday that nobody is exempt from their service’s rules on “hateful conduct” — Not even President Donald Trump.
+Twitter said Tuesday that nobody is exempt from their service’s rules on “hateful conduct” — not even President Donald Trump.

-Twitter CEO Jack Dorsey, along with legal and policy chief Vijaya Gadde elaborated in an interview with Politico.
+Twitter CEO Jack Dorsey, along with legal and policy chief Vijaya Gadde, elaborated in an interview with Politico.
 While the company’s rules against prohibited content provides some protection for controversial posts by world leaders, it “is not a blanket exception for the president or anyone else,” said Gadde.

-As part of their terms of service, Twitter prohibits hateful conduct, which they define as, “violent threats; wishes for the physical harm, death, or disease of individuals or groups; references to mass murder, violent events, or specific means of violence in which/with which such groups have been the primary targets or victims; behavior that incites fear about a protected group; repeated and/or non-consensual slurs, epithets, racist and sexist tropes, or other content that degrades someone.”
+As part of their terms of service, Twitter prohibits hateful conduct, which they define as “violent threats; wishes for the physical harm, death, or disease of individuals or groups; references to mass murder, violent events, or specific means of violence in which/with which such groups have been the primary targets or victims; behavior that incites fear about a protected group; repeated and/or non-consensual slurs, epithets, racist and sexist tropes, or other content that degrades someone.”

 In January, Twitter released a blog post clarifying their stance on “world leaders” using the platform.